billytaj/parkinson_int_meta_pipe/README.md

 is delivered via the Docker Hub. https://hub.docker.com/r/billyc59/parkinson_pipeline/ Alternatively, individual parts of the pipeline are avaiable from this Github repository.

+Therefore, to use this pipeline, Docker (https://www.docker.com/) or Singularity (https://www.sylabs.io/guides/2.6/user-guide/) is needed.
+This also means there is nothing to install (tools and code) besides Docker/Docker CE/Singularity

 # How to use
 ---
 This pipeline comes with a config.ini file.
 The user is meant to change, configure, and contort the file to point to the location of local files and Databases.